 This is a ZIP file.
-Download to your computer, save it, and double-click it to listen.
+Download to your computer, save it, and double-click it to listen, or stream it from this page.

 What the BIble says, God says.
 Sermon for October 7, 2018.